Being a Digital Nomad in Ericeira: Everything you Need To Know

 Ocean House Ericeira

 I worked remotely from the common areas here with no issues.
-The Wi-Fi was reliable, and there was always someone around to chat surf forecasts or swap work tips over coffee.
+The Wi-Fi was reliable, and there was always someone around to have a chat and a coffee catch-up with.

-Itโs ideal if you want to work hard, surf often, and meet like-minded people in a casual, comfortable setting.
+It’s ideal if you want to work hard, surf often, and meet like-minded people (and be close to one of the best beaches in town, Praia de Ribeira d’Ilhas).

 Chill-In Ericeira